dojo/docs/dijit/_editor/plugins/FullScreen.rst

 Configurable Attributes
 -----------------------

-The Full Screen plugin has a few configurable attributes on it that let you affetc its current behavior a bit.
+The Full Screen plugin has a few configurable attributes on it that let you affect its current behavior a bit.
 The options are listed below:

 +---------------------------+---------------------------------------------------------------------------------------------------------+
 | **Option**                | **Description**                                                                                         |